3 minute read

-Virality is often times the first word that marketers think of when it comes to harnessing the power of word-of-mouth marketing (WOMM).
-While it would be nice for every single campaign to end up on Mashable or Buzzfeed, WOMM has invaluable impacts on your brand beyond one-time viral marketing campaigns.
-Here are three reasons why it’s important for your brand to invest in the power of word-of-mouth marketing:
+Virality is often times the first word that marketers think of when it comes to harnessing the power of WOM marketing.
+But the truth is, word-of-mouth marketing has invaluable impacts on your brand beyond one-time viral marketing campaigns.
+Here are three reasons why it’s important for your brand to invest in the power of word-of-mouth marketing.

 GoPro’s Everything We Make campaign is the perfect example of how WOMM can create a steady stream of buzz around your brand.
 This campaign gave fans the opportunity to submit photos and be featured in GoPro marketing materials.
 66% of consumers under the age of 34 are more likely to give a referral after receiving social recognition and Everything We Make amassed 150+ entries a day for two years.
 The chance to win GoPro products was just an added bonus.

 According to GoPro, their original marketing goal was to create a series of marketing campaigns that are “always on” and constantly driving the buzz around their brand.
 WOMM doesn’t always have to be a trendy fad, it can be a slow and steady buzz that continuously engages with brand ambassadors.